U of G News

 Source

-Speaking to CBC’s The National, Dr. Mike von Massow, professor in the Department of Food, Agricultural and Resource Economics, discussed the need for transparency when labelling foods as Canadian at the grocery store.
+Speaking on Columnists from CBC Radio, Dr. Mike von Massow, professor in the Department of Food, Agricultural and Resource Economics, discussed the trend of adding protein to coffee.

 Source